chmike/base64/README.md

 Encoding is 70% faster on ARM64 (Mac book M2) and 36% on AMD64 (i5 11th Gen).

-Decoding MIME encoded base64, which is base64 with a newline every 76 character, is 32% faster on ARM64 and 5% faster on AMD64.
+Decoding MIME encoded base64, which is base64 with a newline every 76 character, is 31% faster on ARM64 and 5% faster on AMD64.

-Decoding pure base64 without padding and characters to ignore is 7% faster on ARM64 and 32% faster on AMD64.
+Decoding pure base64, without padding and characters to ignore, is 7% faster on ARM64 and 31% faster on AMD64.

 ## Testing and benchmarking

 Testing covers 100% of the code.

 A CLI program is provided to generate benchmarks of the three typical usages.

+This package provide the same predefined encodings as in the standard library.
+For pure base64 encoding, instantiate a new encoding with nil as characters to ignore.

 ## API